stevenjose1728/test-cassist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Project use:
+ReactJS: 17.0.1
+Language: JS
 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+To can install node libraries
 ### `npm start`

 Runs the app in the development mode.\